Is having an interior designer a luxury?

 The homeowner and I were chatting about the changes that are planned and how that would change the way she’d use the vanity area to make sure she felt comfortable with the proposed size.
 I’m going to share with you, for want of a better word, a summary of our conversation as best I can remember it.
 She said ‘You know, I would never have been able to do this without your help.
 I just assumed that because this is how I bought the house, that’s how it was.
 I really never thought about changing something because it wasn’t working for me.
 You really do just assume someone else has thought about these things beforehand and that they know what they’re doing.
 I would have just put everything back exactly as it is now and lived with it even though it really doesn’t work for me.
 I never imagined I could put in a window like that one!
 Or that having one basin would work because, well, I’ve always had two and that’s what I would have put back in’.

 Don’t get me wrong, I absolutely love the design and know that it’s going to make a world of difference for the owners.
 It’ll go from dark and drab to light and airy.
 A good design solution as far as I’m concerned!
 I was taking it all in and nodding because I was happy with feedback from her confirming that the design was right for her.
-But for reason, this time, I had heard what she said.
+But for some reason, this time, I had heard what she said.

 I need to give you some more feedback so you get my point.
 This time, we’d moved onto the laundry area that apparently had been appalling under planned ever since they purchased the home 17 years earlier (it was a relief to me to find out that the current homeowners weren’t the culprits of such an appalling design!).
 It’s an area that had always been on the to-do list but they’d never gotten around to doing.
 Our conversation went something like this ‘I’ve spoken to a builder before about the laundry but we were just going to brick up the old doorway and leave the little window.
 I never would have thought about putting in a big louvre window where the door is now.
 I would have kept my top loader washing machine because that’s what I’ve always had.
 I never would have thought about putting in that much storage in that way.
 And the bench space I’m going to have is amazing!
 That window though is going to be incredible especially when I need to air dry clothes and I won’t have clothes racks all around the house anymore.
 At the moment if I have some girlfriends around I have to close the door to the laundry but now I won’t have to.
 I’ll want to show it off!’